Altruism: why and how to encourage it in our children

 But what is altruism?

-It is possible to confuse altruism and empathy or to think that they are synonymous.
+It is possible to confuse altruism and empathy or even to think that they are synonymous.
 However, altruism stems from empathy .
 What is the difference between altruism and empathy then?
-In fact, empathy is the ability to recognize the emotions of others as distinct from our own emotions.
-This is what encourages altruistic motivations, therefore to take benevolent gestures towards others.
+In fact, empathy is the ability to recognize the emotions of others as being distinct from our own emotions.
+This is what encourages altruistic motivations, therefore to make benevolent gestures towards others.
 As for altruism, it is by definition the set of behaviors and gestures made with the intention of relieving the suffering of others .

 Are we born altruistic?